 The wrong amount of light is also a cause of curling leaves in Satin Pothos plants.
 Both too much and too little light will make the leaves curl but luckily there is a simple way to find out which it is.

 If your Satin Pothos is receiving too much light, the leaves will curl inwards.
-This is how the plant protects itself against the light.
+This is how the plant protects itself against the intense light.
 By curling inwards it is reducing the surface area that the sun is hitting.
 Direct sunlight will also very quickly scorch and burn the leaves of your Satin Pothos which is, unfortunately, irreversible so look out to see if you can see any burnt spots on the leaves that might indicate sun stress.

 However, if your Pothos plant is not getting enough light then the leaves will also curl up but this time they will curl upwards in the direction of the light source.
 This is how the plant tries to increase the amount of sunlight hitting the leaf.
 If this is happening to your Satin Pothos then you want to find a spot that receives a little bit more light to aid with healthy growth.

-Even if your plant isn’t getting direct sunlight, if the temperature is too hot, your Satin Pothos may start to curl its leaves.
+Even if your Satin Pothos isn’t getting direct sunlight, if the temperature is too hot, your Satin Pothos may start to curl its leaves.
 This is called heat stress.
 Hotspots in rooms caused by sunlight, radiators or cookers can mean that the temperature is a lot hotter in a small spot of the room.
 It makes it difficult to notice as you may find the overall room temperature to be perfectly fine!

 Make sure you move your plant at least 1 metre away from any radiators, heating vents or cookers to prevent overheating and curling leaves.
 We also recommend using a digital thermometer to monitor any extreme temperatures or any fluctuations.
 This will help you decide if you need to relocate your Satin Pothos to solve the issue of curling leaves.

 Curling Pothos leaves can also indicate pests